snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/index.md

 * Deliver better governance around your data
 * More easily communicate what the data means and how to use it
 * Collaborate more effectively with the various teams involved in delivering value from your data
+* Drive a self-serve culture around data across your organization

 ## Elements of a Data Product